aws-samples/aws-serverless-workshops/ImageProcessing/README.md

     }
 	```

-1. Find the line in the `CheckFaceDuplicate` state that marks it as the End state of the state machine
+1. Find the line in the `CheckFaceDuplicate` state that marks it as the End state of the state machine.

 	```JSON
 	     	 "End": true,